 Each of these figures breaks apart and you can arrange the parts into the animal they were meant to be, or you can arrange them into a new made-up animal with a wing coming out of its back and a horn out of its forehead.

 We have the Safari Morphs but there are several different versions of these morphs, all of which provide endless entertainment.
 We discovered them at the Zoomazium at the Woodland Park Zoo here in Seattle and are so grateful we did…

 Montessori at Home – Morning Routine

-Next activity I laid out for my little man were these gorgeous sandpaper letters and numbers I recently purchased from Etsy.
+The next activity I laid out for my little man was these gorgeous sandpaper letters and numbers I recently purchased from Etsy.
 Not cheap but I figured these letters and numbers would get a lot of use over the year so worth every penny.
-I highly recommend this store.
-The product is very high quality and true to Montessori form.
+The product is very high quality and true to the Montessori form.

 The next activity I laid out was simple.
 A piece of drawing paper, a few stickers, some crayons and a few shapes that he could either trace or piece together (i.e. insert a circle inside a square with a circle cut out, etc).
 I bought these items at the Dollar Store (=SUPER CHEAP).
 So, super cheap but these foam shapes go a long way.
 Coloring a wonderfully simple way to allow our toddlers and preschoolers to release creatively.

 I was particularly excited about this next activity that I am sure is the activity that will keep on giving.
 Smell bottles are high on my list for development and pure enjoyment for me!
 I posted an ad for old 35 mm film canisters.